 The adjuster said that there were degenerative changes.
 She was implying that his injuries existed before the accident.
 She also said that the MRI of thoracic also notes no fracture to the lamina of T3.

 When CNA offered $200,000, the adjuster said that she had “a little room” to increase her offer.

-After negotiating with CNA for almost two months, we settled the Uber driver’s personal injury claim for $260,000.
+I negotiated with CNA for almost two months.
+We then settled the Uber driver’s personal injury claim for $260,000.

 This is a great result given that he didn’t have surgery.
 A very, very small percentage of personal injury cases without surgery result in a $260,000 settlement.

 This settlement shows you that sometimes if an adjuster says they have “a little room” to increase their offer, that could mean as much as $60,000.
 Or maybe more…or less.